AdobeDocs/commerce-admin.en/help/content-design/adobe-stock.md

 ---
 title: Adobe Stock Integration
-description: Placeholder
+description: "Integrate Adobe Stock with your [!DNL Commerce] instance to access to countless media assets for use in your store."
 ---
 # Adobe Stock Integration

-Merchants can integrate [Adobe Stock][adobe-stock] with Commerce giving them access to countless media assets for use in their stores.
+To get access to countless media assets for use in your store, integrate [Adobe Stock][adobe-stock] with [!UICONTROL Commerce].

 ![Adobe Stock Search Results](./assets/adobe-stock-search-grid.png)<!-- zoom -->

-The Adobe Stock service provides businesses with access to millions of high-quality, curated, royalty-free photos, vectors, illustrations, videos, templates, and 3D assets for all their creative projects.
-Commerce users are able to quickly find, preview, and license Adobe Stock assets.
-Users can also save them to the
-[Media Storage][media-storage], all without leaving the Commerce Admin workspace.
+The Adobe Stock service provides businesses with access to millions of high-quality, curated, royalty-free photos, vectors, illustrations, videos, templates, and 3D assets for all their creative projects. [!DNL Commerce] users are able to quickly find, preview, and license Adobe Stock assets.
+Users can also save them to the [media storage][media-storage], all without leaving the Admin workspace.

 ## Prerequisites

 This integration requires:

-- An [adobe.io Console][io-console] account
+- An [Adobe Developer][dev-console] account
 - Adobe Commerce or Magento Open Source, 2.3.4 or later

 Licensing Adobe Stock images requires: